olivercalazans/infraaudit/README.md

 <h1 align="center"> RuckusGuard </h1>

-This project is designed to gather information from Ruckus APs and check for known CVEs.
-Collecting theses device information makes research easier by providing details about the device model and its firmware version.
+This project is a lightweight Go tool designed to automatically discover and gather key operational metrics from Ruckus access points within a local network.

 <br>